-Value Engineering is a formalized technique used to evaluate projects, products and processes with the intent of achieving an optimum balance between performance, quality, safety and cost.
+Value Engineering (VE) is a formalized technique used to evaluate projects, products and processes with the intent of achieving an optimum balance between performance, quality, safety and cost.
 The outcome of the VE process is the maximization of value, which is defined as function divided by cost.
 While it is often possible to reduce non-essential procurement and program expenditures using the VE process, the objective of VE analysis is to maximize value by increasing the reliability or efficiency of the means used to achieve project objectives, not simply to reduce cost.

 The VE initiative complements the other project optimization methodologies utilized by the Environmental and Munitions Center of Expertise (EM CX), which is part of the U.S. Army Engineering and Support Center, Huntsville.
 These methodologies include:

 - technical project planning, which is used extensively to cost-effectively plan data acquisition requirements over the life of a remedial action